-Due to growing popularity and visitation, there are now eleven National Parks that require a reservation in advance.
-This includes timed entry reservations, vehicle reservations to drive a particular road, or a hiking permit for select trails.
+Due to growing popularity and visitation, there are now eight National Parks and one National Monument that require a reservation in advance.
+This includes timed-entry reservations, vehicle reservations to drive a particular road, or hiking permit for select trails.

 Why are National Parks Requiring Reservations?